 - Fiber-filled veggies: Sweet potato, acorn squash, pumpkin

-- Antioxidant-packed fruits: Blueberries, cherries, peeled apple, cantaloupe
+- Antioxidant-packed fruits: Blueberries, peeled apple, cantaloupe

 - Vitamin-rich veggies: Broccoli, cauliflower, zucchini